How to Make a Leadership Training Presentation [That Sticks]

-Our client, Josh, asked us a question while we were working on his leadership training presentation:
+Our client, Josh, asked us a question while we were designing his training presentation for leadership:

 "How do I make sure my slides don’t feel like a boring lecture?"